 There are also legal considerations when choosing between an LLC and a corporation.
 To help illustrate the difference, one analogy is that an LLC is the “new kid on the block” while the corporation is the “senior citizen.”
 The corporation classification has been around for hundreds of years, and part of U.S. history even before the U.S. existed.
 The importance of this is that the corporate form has matured and developed to the point where laws for corporations have essentially become uniform.
 Centuries of case law provide precedents for resolving a dispute involving corporations.
 Financial planners can be comfortable guiding a corporation into the future knowing how the laws will work.

 The same cannot be said about LLCs.
 LLCs were recognized in the 1970s.
 The LLC takes on the characteristics of both the corporate and sole-proprietorship/partnership form.
 As a consequence of being a “newer” legal entity and having these dual characteristics, different states treat LLCs in different manners.
+Hence, forming an LLC has many advantages and disadvantages for different business owners.
 Many states have similar LLC laws, but the differences are significant enough that a particular business may choose to be an LLC in one state, but a corporation in another.
 As LLC laws become more uniform throughout the United States, this point will eventually become irrelevant.
 Even now, the discrepancies between LLC laws are not a factor for most businesses, but for the few, the discrepancies could be a deciding factor.